iPlumb3r/EcosystemMapping/ReadMe.md

 >>> The __"intention"__ is more important than the __"extension"__
 _(The reason why a thing is in the map is more important than the nature of this thing)_
-More about that here : <a href="https://github.com/iPlumb3r/EcosystemMappingModel/blob/master/1_Semantic/ReasonWhyA2-LevelModel_EN.md">Reason Why for 2-Level Model</a>
+More about that here : <a href="https://github.com/iPlumb3r/EcosystemMappingModel/blob/master/1_Semantic/ReasonWhyA2-LevelModel_EN.md">Reason Why for a 2-Level Model</a>

 Motivation
 -